dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

 ## Sentiment analysis model with pre-trained language model encoder

-The model architecture is based on pretrained LM:
+The model architecture is based on pre-trained LM:

 ![sa-model](samodel-v3.png)